WagnerTerry/WagnerTerry/README.md

 Developer with more then 2 years of experience working in different environments.
 <br>
-Currently working with Backend NodeJs at Calindra: https://calindra.tech/
+Currently working as Frontend at Calindra: https://calindra.tech/
 <br>
 Experienced in React, React Native, Typescript, Javascript and others.
 I also have knowledge in Databases such as Mysql, MongoDb.